shaloo/docs.arcana/docs/walletsdk/wallet_qs.md

 ### Deploy App

-Once your have registered, configured your app via the Arcana Developer Dashboard and integrated the App with the Auth SDK, added all the requisite business logic to onboard users and allow authenticated users to sign the blockchain transactions, you are ready to deploy your app.
+Once you have registered, configured your app via the Arcana Developer Dashboard and integrated the App with the Auth SDK, added all the required business logic to onboard users, and allow authenticated users to sign the blockchain transactions, you are ready to deploy your app.

 Developers can choose to deploy one instance of the app (say, under active development) on the Arcana Testnet while simultaneously deploying a stable version of their app (say, one validated on Testnet and ready for users) on the Arcana Mainnet.

-By default, when an app is registered, a 'Testnet' configuration profile is associated with the app and the **App Address** refers to this 'Testnet' profile.
-To deploy your app on the Arcana Mainnet, you need to create a corresponding 'Mainnet' configuration profile and update your Auth SDK integration code to use the **new App Address** assigned to the app's 'Mainnet' configuration profile.
-Also, you need to specify `network` parameter in `AuthProvider` constructor as 'mainnet'.
+By default, when an app is registered, a 'Testnet' configuration profile is associated with the app, and a unique **{{config.extra.arcana.app_address}}** is assigned to this 'Testnet' profile.
+To deploy your app on the Arcana Mainnet, you need to create a corresponding 'Mainnet' configuration profile and update your Auth SDK integration code to use the **new {{config.extra.arcana.app_address}}** assigned to the app's 'Mainnet' configuration profile.
+Also, you need to specify the `network` parameter in the `AuthProvider` constructor as the 'mainnet'.
 For details on how to deploy your app on the Arcana Testnet / Mainnet, see [App Deployment Guide]({{page.meta.arcana.root_rel_path}}/howto/deploy_app.md).

 ## Examples